stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 **Damage:**
 - Maintain {{ site.data.spell.flame_shock }} on as many targets as possible.
 - During the Danse Macabre, the bosses are still targetable even with 99% damage reduction.
 Continue maintaining {{ site.data.spell.flame_shock }}.
 If Skybreaker's Fiery Demise is equipped, this will especially be a major boon.
-- Utilize Spiritwalker's Grace or instant casts as needed for Anima Fountain, Waltz of Blood, Dark Recital, and Dancing Fever (on Mythic difficulty).
+- Utilize {{ site.data.spell.spiritwalkers_grace }} or instant casts as needed for Anima Fountain, Waltz of Blood, Dark Recital, and Dancing Fever (on Mythic difficulty).

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} as needed for Dark Recital or as mechanics become overwhelming with increasing damage from Oppressive Atmosphere.